MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Classes.md

 ## Hidden attribute

-The `hidden` attribute makes a property or method less visible.
+The `hidden` attribute hides a property or method.
 The property or method is still accessible to the user and is available in all scopes in which the object is available.
-Hidden members are hidden from the `Get-Member` cmdlet and can't be displayed using tab completion or IntelliSense outside of the class definition.
+Hidden members are hidden from the `Get-Member` cmdlet and can't be displayed using tab completion or IntelliSense outside the class definition.

 For more information, see [About_hidden](About_hidden.md).